Ashtabula Quarterly Lupus Support Group

 1951 W Prospect Rd., Ashtabula, OH

 Keep in mind that support group locations and times are subject to change, particularly in times of severe weather.
-You can check on the status of your groups by visiting our Changes and Cancellations page or by calling the LFA, GOC office at (440) 717-0183 before 6p.m. on the day of the meeting for the most up-to-date information.
+Please call the LFA, GOC office before 5p.m. on the day of the meeting for the most up-to-date information.

 Meet Your Facilitator!